exercism/x86-64-assembly/exercises/concept/black-jack/.docs/instructions.md

 The rules of **Blackjack** require that the values of `CA`s be chosen to maximize the score of the hand but without going over 21 (going “bust”).

 Define the `value_of_ace` function with parameters `card_one` and `card_two`, which are two numbers representing a pair of cards already in the hand _before_ receiving the last `CA`.
-Your function must return which value, 1 or 11, will be assigned of the upcoming `CA`.
+Your function must return which value, 1 or 11, will be assigned to the upcoming `CA`.
 Remember: the value of the new hand (with the `CA`) needs to be as high as possible _without_ going over 21.

 **Hint**: if we already have a `CA` in hand, then the value for the upcoming `CA` would be 1.